Wandalen/wTools/module/core/former/Readme.md

 ## Types of Setters / Subformers

-It's crucial to understand the differences among subform setters, container setters, and scalar setters:
+It's crucial to understand the differences among subform setters, collection setters, and scalar setters:

 - **Scalar Setter**: Directly sets scalar values or simple fields within the forming entity.
-Unlike subform or container setters that manage complex objects or collections, scalar setters handle basic data types or individual fields.
+Unlike subform or collection setters that manage complex objects or collections, scalar setters handle basic data types or individual fields.
 These are typically straightforward setter methods that do not involve nested formers or additional structuring.

-- **Container Setter**: Returns a former of the container itself, offering an interface to manage the container as a whole rather than its individual elements.
+- **Collection Setter**: Returns a former of the collection itself, offering an interface to manage the collection as a whole rather than its individual elements.
 This type of setter is useful for applying configurations or validations to the entire collection, such as a `HashMap` of children.

-- **Subform Setter**: Returns a former of an element within a container, providing an interface to individually form each element.
+- **Subform Setter**: Returns a former of an element within a collection, providing an interface to individually form each element.
 For example, the `child` method acts as a subform setter, allowing for the addition and configuration of individual `Child` entities within the `Parent`'s `HashMap`.

 Each type of setter is designed to address different needs in the formation process, ensuring that users can build complex, nested structures or simply set individual field values as required.

-## Example : Container Setter for a Vector
+## Example : Collection Setter for a Vector

-This example demonstrates how to employ the `Former` trait to configure a `Vec` using a container setter in a structured manner.
+This example demonstrates how to employ the `Former` trait to configure a `Vec` using a collection setter in a structured manner.

 ```rust
 # #[ cfg( not( all( feature = "enabled", feature = "derive_former", not( feature = "no_std" ) ) ) ) ]